zanton123/HaSAPPy/TestHaSAPPy.md

 @3A)/Users/User/HaSAPPy/reference/Phix/NCBI/1993-04-28/Sequence/BowtieIndex/genome
 ```

-> **NOTE:** For Bowtie2 the path and filename for the genome should be provided without the file extension!
+> **NOTE:** For Bowtie2 the path and filename for the genome index should be provided without the file extension!

 * Section 4
   * 4B

 ```
 Location of reference genome:
-@4B) /Users/User/HaSAPPy/reference/Mus_musculus/UCSC/mm10/Sequence/BowtieIndex/genome
+@4B) /Users/User/HaSAPPy/reference/Mus_musculus/UCSC/mm10/Sequence/Bowtie2Index/genome
 ```

 * Section 6